3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## Span

-Sometimes, you may want to use a span tag with in a list or h1 heading:
+Sometimes, you may want to use a span tag within a list or h1 heading:

 **Sample Code:**
 ```